OxfordEconomics/CountryLists/README.md

 .read myScript.sql
 ```

-The contents of `myScript.sql` should be:
+Example of what `myScript.sql` could contain:

 ```
 /************************* Import non standard country names and ISO codes into your SQLite database *************************/